ECHibiki/ECHibiki/README.md

 ### Hi there 👋
 The pinned repositories are various projects that Kissu uses on it's site.
-### Kissu Software
+### Kissu Software and Related Side Projects
-Kissu.moe runs on a heavily modified variant of Vichan which interacts with various side services.<br/>I am currently progressing towards a replacement for vichan given PHP7.4's security EoL in November 2022.
-There are currently no plans for this replacement to be open source however projects such as ECHibiki/Community-Banners-2.0 , ECHibiki/Kissu-Feedback-and-Forms and the future search.php replacement service are open source and used as ways for me to gain expertise with golang.
-These projects are educational in nature and therefore I have little concern what you do with them, beyond following the liscences.
+Kissu.moe runs on a heavily modified variant of Vichan which interacts with various side services.<br/>
+I am currently progressing towards a replacement for Vichan given PHP7.4's security EoL in November 2022. <br/>
+There are currently no plans for this replacement to be open source however projects such as ECHibiki/Community-Banners-2.0 , ECHibiki/Kissu-Feedback-and-Forms and the future search.php replacement service are open source and used as ways for me to gain expertise with golang.<br/>
+hese projects are educational in nature and therefore I have little concern what you do with them, beyond following the liscences.
 This projects are ways for me to learn how to write a serious imageboard engine, perhaps you could do the same for your own purpose.

 <!--
 **ECHibiki/ECHibiki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.